outerbounds/metaflowbot/docs/Setup.md

     ```
 ### Running the bot with docker

 You can run the bot with docker using either environment variables or loading the `~/.metaflowconfig` as a volume.
+Ensure `ADMIN_USER_ADDRESS` environment variable contains the email address of the user in the slack workspace with whom the bot will hold a stateful store.

 1. Running docker container using environment variables
 ```sh